wmorgan/dcos-docs/1.7/administration/installing/custom/troubleshooting.md

 # Admin Router

-The Admin router is started on the master nodes.
-The admin router provides central authentication and proxy to DC/OS services within the cluster.
+The Admin Router is started on the master nodes.
+The Admin Router provides central authentication and proxy to DC/OS services within the cluster.
 This allows you to administer your cluster from outside the network without VPN or a SSH tunnel.
 For HA, an optional load balancer can be configured in front of each master node, load balancing port 80, to provide failover and load balancing.

 **Troubleshooting:**